chandelsman/abnormal-reports/README.md

-# abnormal-reports
+# Abnormal Reports
-Abnormal pathology results reporting
+Produce report for clients with patient name and result ID for abnormal results.